Why the Violence Against Women Act Is So Important

 "Women should know about this law because it provides avenues by which they can get help and direct their friends and family members to get help when needed," she added.

-A victim's legal recourse
+A survivor's legal recourse

-All the experts stressed there is legal assistance available to victims of domestic and sexual violence.
+All the experts stressed there is legal assistance available to survivors of domestic and sexual violence.
 There are local advocacy and legal service organizations in most jurisdictions.
 Lieberman noted that the best way to find the appropriate one for you is to visit national sites, such as the Rape, Abuse & Incest National Network (RAINN) and the National Network to End Domestic Violence (NNEDV), which have directories of local services available.

 "You have rights to safety and protection, and you have choices and options," she said.
 "You may be able to get a restraining order, there may be a criminal case and you may have civil remedies available to you."